Prime Minister’s Education Excellence Awards: entries now open

 Minister announces experts and judges for the 2015 Prime Minister’s Education Excellence Awards.

-The inaugural Prime Ministers Education Excellence Awards winners.
+The 2017 Prime Minister’s Education Excellence Awards are now open.